 Prenatal Substance Exposure (PSE)

 While a major cause of developmental disabilities, treatment for prenatal substance exposure remains widely unaddressed and underfunded due largely to stigma and shame.
-10% of children born in the United States are affected by prenatal substance exposure, and prenatal alcohol exposure is widely considered under-identified, with some estimates as high as 20%.
-Hope RISING Clinic staff knows how to reach PSE-impacted children early and deliver support services that optimize their prospects for a healthy and productive life.
+Hope RISING Clinic provides a safe, healing, and judgement free environment for families.
+Hope RISING Clinic staff are uniquely trained to provide trauma-informed, specialized services for kids with PSE to optimize their prospects for a healthy and productive life.